iamdanielv/ollama_scripts/README.md

 The Docker Compose file (`docker-compose.yaml`) is pre-configured to use these environment variables.

 ---
+---

 ## Troubleshooting

-* **Container Not Starting:**
+- **Container Not Starting:**
-  * Check Docker logs for errors: `docker logs open-webui` (or the specific container ID).
+  - Check Docker logs for errors.
+In the `openwebui/` directory, run: `docker compose logs --tail 50`
-  * Ensure Docker has sufficient resources (CPU, memory).
+  - Ensure Docker has sufficient resources (CPU, memory).
-* **OpenWebUI Can't Access Ollama Models:**
+- **OpenWebUI Can't Access Ollama Models:**
-  * This usually means the Ollama service on your host machine is not accessible from inside the Docker container.
+  - This usually means the Ollama service on your host machine is not accessible from inside the Docker container.
-  * **Solution:** Run the `./installollama.sh` script.
+  - **Solution:** Run the `./installollama.sh` script.
 It will prompt you to configure Ollama to listen on all network interfaces, which resolves this issue.
-  * **Verification:** The `docker-compose.yaml` is pre-configured to connect to Ollama at `http://host.docker.internal:11434`.
+  - **Verification:** The `docker-compose.yaml` is pre-configured to connect to Ollama at `http://host.docker.internal:11434`.
 Ensure your firewall is not blocking traffic on port `11434` (or your custom `OLLAMA_PORT`).

+---
 ---

 ## For Contributors 🤝